brentvollebregt/nitratine.net/posts/asymmetric-encryption-and-decryption-in-python/post.md

 category: Tutorials
 tags: [python, encryption, cyber-security]
 feature: feature.png
-description: "In this post I demonstrate the usage of the cryptography module in Python by using using the asymmetric key method RSA to encrypt and decrypt messages."
+description: "In this post, I demonstrate the usage of the cryptography module in Python by using using the asymmetric key method RSA to encrypt and decrypt messages."

 [TOC]

 Using the [cryptography](https://cryptography.io/en/latest/) module in Python, this post will look into methods of generating keys, storing keys and using the asymmetric encryption method [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to encrypt and decrypt messages and files.
 We will be using [cryptography.hazmat.primitives.asymmetric.rsa](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/) to generate keys.

 ## Installing cryptography
-Since Python does not come with anything that can encrypt files, we will need to use a third party module.
+Since Python does not come with anything that can encrypt files, we will need to use a third-party module.

 [PyCrypto](https://github.com/dlitz/pycrypto) is quite popular but since it does not offer built wheels, if you don't have Microsoft Visual C++ Build Tools installed, you will be told to install it.
 Instead of installing extra tools just to build this, I will be using the cryptography module.
 To install this, execute: